 Depending on the size of the hotel, there may be a limited menu, or the waiter may simply ask how you would like your eggs cooked.

-While this post does outline specific Mexican breakfast dishes, at a small hotel it wouldn’t be uncommon to be served a basic breakfast of eggs cooked to order, tortillas, a small side of beans, and coffee.
+While this post does outline specific, popular breakfast foods in Mexico, at a small hotel it wouldn’t be uncommon to be served a basic breakfast of eggs cooked to order, tortillas, a small side of beans, and coffee.

 Often other options for sides, like rice and avocado, will often be available as well.